PardisTaghavi/yolov7_strongsort_ros/README.md

 ```
 python trackRos.py
 ```

 or run through the launch file:
 ```
 roslaunch yolov7_strongsort_ros trackingLaunch.launch
 ```

-Name of the topic with data fromat /Image/sensor_msgs should be modified in the launch file
+Name of the topic should be modified in the trackRos.py

 # Speed
 you can check frequency :
 ```